Vaca54/Vaca54/README.md

 - 👋 Hi, I'm Vasya.
 - 👀 I like to read any code.
-- 🌱 I'm learning Python now.
+- 🌱 I'm learning Lua now.
 - 📫 You can contact me on Telegram: @vaca378 Discord: vaca22
 - 😄 I want to learn Java
 - ⚡ Interesting fact: I'm Belarusian lol